-- 81.2 An officer who is a party to the dispute may appoint a representative for the purposes of the procedures in this term. - 81.3 In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between the officer or officers and relevant supervisors and/or management. - 81.4 If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer the matter to the Fair Work Commission. - 81.5 The Fair Work Commission may deal with the dispute in two stages: - (a) The Fair Work Commission will first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation; and - (b) if the Fair Work Commission is unable to resolve the dispute at the first stage, the Fair Work Commission may then: - (i) arbitrate the dispute; and - (ii) make a determination that is binding on the parties.
+- 84.2 An officer or union who is covered by this Agreement may initiate and/or be a party to a dispute under this term. - 84.3 An officer who is a party to the dispute may appoint a representative for the purposes of the procedures in this term.
+Representatives will be recognised and dealt with in good faith. - 84.4 In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between the officer or officers and relevant supervisors.
+Parties to the dispute will notify higher level managers to assist in the resolution of the dispute.
+Parties will give genuine consideration to proposals to resolve the dispute. - 84.5 If a dispute about a matter arising under this Agreement is unable to be resolved at the workplace level and all appropriate steps under clause 84.4 have been taken, a party to the dispute may refer the dispute to the Fair Work Commission. - 84.6 The Fair Work Commission may deal with the dispute in two stages: - (a) The Fair Work Commission will first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation; and - (b) if the Fair Work Commission is unable to resolve the dispute at the first stage, the Fair Work Commission may then: - (i) arbitrate the dispute; and - (ii) make a determination that is binding on the parties.

 Note: If the Fair Work Commission arbitrates the dispute, it may also use the powers that are available to it under the Act.

-A decision that the Fair Work Commission makes when arbitrating a dispute is a decision for the purpose of Div 3 of Part 5.1 of the Act.
+A decision that the Fair Work Commission makes when arbitrating a dispute is a decision for the purpose of Div 3 of Part 5.1 of the Fair Work Act 2009.
 Therefore, an appeal may be made against the decision.

-- 81.6 While the parties are trying to resolve the dispute using the procedures in this term: - (a) an officer must continue to perform their work as they would normally unless they have a reasonable concern about an imminent risk to their health or safety; and

-- (b) an officer must comply with a direction given by CSIRO to perform other available work at the same workplace, or at another workplace, unless: - (i) the work is not safe; or - (ii) applicable occupational health and safety legislation would not permit the work to be performed; or - (iii) the work is not appropriate for the officer to perform; or - (iv) there are other reasonable grounds for the officer to refuse to comply with the direction. - 81.7 The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term.
+- 84.7 While the parties are trying to resolve the dispute using the procedures in this term: - (a) an officer must continue to perform their work as they would normally in accordance with established custom and practice at CSIRO that existed immediately prior to the dispute arising unless they have a reasonable concern about an imminent risk to their health or safety; and - (b) an officer must comply with a direction given by CSIRO to perform other available work at the same workplace, or at another workplace, unless: - (i) the work is not safe; or - (ii) applicable work health and safety legislation would not permit the work to be performed; or - (iii) the work is not appropriate for the officer to perform; or - (iv) there are other reasonable grounds for the officer to refuse to comply with the direction. - 84.8 The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term.